How to Buy a House Before You Sell Yours (Without the Hassle!)

 1. You can avoid costly rentals (or your friend’s couch).

 When you sell a house before you buy a new one, it frees up any equity you’ve gained (after accounting for selling fees) and is likely to boost your buying power.
-But doing things in this order can also can leave you without a place to live.
+But doing things in this order can also leave you without a place to live.

 2. You can act fast on your dream home.

 It takes two to three months to sell a home, and sometimes longer.
-If you find a house you want to buy but wait to sell yours to make a move— there’s a good chance it’ll be long gone by the time you put in an offer.
+If you find a house you want to buy but wait to sell yours to make a move — there’s a good chance it’ll be long gone by the time you put in an offer.

 “Any houses that come on the market that are move-in ready and are up to date with the latest trends are very competitive and are not lasting long at all,” says Jacobe Kendrick, a HomeLight Elite Agent in Midland, Texas.